Check Your Panoply

 PEACE AND JOY IN HOLY SPIRIT

 The common feature of all these passages of Scripture is peace and joy in holy spirit.
-For peace and joy are the outstanding characteristics of our spiritual vigilance when we are in harmony with God.
+Peace and joy are the outstanding characteristics of our spiritual vigilance when we are in harmony with God.
 A threefold evidence of this attitude should be discernible to the spiritual eye, such as that which we read of in Romans 14:18, ” . . . for he who in this is slaving for Christ, is well pleasing to God, and attested by men.”
 The Greek for “attested” is dokimos which we render qualified elsewhere (e.g. 2 Tim.2:15).
 We will use the latter term in listing the pertinent parts from the five texts (as indicated above) under one of the three headings: Pleasing to God, Slaving for Christ, Qualified as to men.
 (We will identify these parts by means of abbreviations: Eph., Phil., Col., 1 Thes., 1 Tim.).

 PLEASING TO GOD